-- The behavioural response it prompts e.g. a child being subjected to abuse, maltreatment or threats / forced to remain silent if alleged abuser informed. - Leading to an unreasonable delay. - Leading to the risk of loss of evidential material.

-(The school may also consider not informing parent(s) where this would place a member of staff at risk).
+- The behavioural response it prompts e.g. a child being subjected to abuse, maltreatment or threats / forced to remain silent if alleged abuser informed. - Leading to an unreasonable delay. - Leading to the risk of loss of evidential material. - The school may also consider not informing parent(s) where this would place a member of staff at risk

-The Nobel school will endeavour to ensure that parents understand the responsibilities placed on the school staff for safeguarding children.
+The school will endeavour to ensure that parents understand the responsibilities placed on the school staff for safeguarding children.

-Where reasonably possible Nobel school will hold more than one emergency contact number for each student.
-KCSiE (DfE 2021) pg.
-26.
+Where reasonably possible schools should hold more than one emergency contact number for each pupil and student.
+KCSiE (DfE 2022) pg.
+28.